-Dental Crowns in Ballwin
+Dental Crowns & Bridges in Ballwin

 Tooth fillings can help restore teeth to their non-damaged state if minor decay is involved.
 However, if your tooth decay is extensive, your dentist will likely recommend a dental crown, which can not only restore the functionality of your decayed tooth but offer the appearance of a natural, healthy tooth.
 Or, in cases involving one or more missing teeth, your dentist may suggest a bridge, which can be attached to crowns or dental implants depending on your oral health.

 What is a Dental Crown?

 Dental crowns are typically made out of metal, plastic, ceramic, or porcelain, and are designed to restore a damaged tooth’s shape, size, and strength by encasing the tooth.
-During your appointment, your dentist can explain the advantages and disadvantages of each type of crown, and whether it’s the best option for you.
+During your appointment, your dentist can explain the advantages and disadvantages of each type of crown, and whether it is the best option for you.

-Signs You Need a Dental Crown
+Signs You Need a Dental Crown or a Dental Bridge

 - Root canal – during a root canal, the infected tooth is hollowed-out, leaving the weakened teeth susceptible to further damage.
 A crown protects the weakened tooth and restores the tooth’s functionality.